ABOUT THE AWARD

 Has directly shared their knowledge and passion for language access with others through writing or speaking opportunities at the local, state, and national levels,

 Has participated and/or led successful advocacy efforts at the local, state, or, national level.

 The nominee's actions do not necessarily have to result in legislation passed or policy changed.
 For example, the successful defense of a language program from closure or of a policy that supports the Language Enterprise such as the graduation requirement, the defeat of legislation that threatens the field in some way, such as a “coding bill,” might qualify.
 Nominees do not necessarily have to be the Advocacy Chair of the member organization.

-The nomination period will open the first week of August and closes in mid-September (see below for exact dates).
+The nomination period will open mid-July and closes in October (see below for exact dates).

 The selection process will be conducted by the Awards Committee, whose Chair is selected each year by the President of the Board of Directors.
 Per the Bylaws, the committee will be composed of three Board Members, excluding the President, and two JNCL staff members.
 The committee will review all nominations submitted prior to the stated deadline and select a recipient that best fulfills the award criteria.

 The Awards Committee in consultation with staff will then select a group of finalists from which the Board of Directors will select one recipient.

-The selection process will take place from mid-Sept. to early-Oct.
+The selection process will take place from October to November.

 The Award includes...

 The sponsored award will include:

 Complimentary registration to Language Advocacy Days, an all-inclusive travel stipend, and two nights lodging at the conference location (when event takes place onsite),